yuva19102003/DEVOPS-TOOL/Terrraform/README.md

 ### Key Features

-  -Declarative Configuration: Infrastructure is defined using a human-readable configuration language, making it easy to understand and maintain.
+  1. Declarative Configuration: Infrastructure is defined using a human-readable configuration language, making it easy to understand and maintain.
-  -Multi-Cloud Support: Terraform supports a wide range of cloud providers, enabling users to manage resources across multiple environments seamlessly.
+  2. Multi-Cloud Support: Terraform supports a wide range of cloud providers, enabling users to manage resources across multiple environments seamlessly.
-  -Resource Graph: Terraform builds a dependency graph of resources to determine the optimal order for provisioning and managing infrastructure.
+  3. Resource Graph: Terraform builds a dependency graph of resources to determine the optimal order for provisioning and managing infrastructure.
-  -Idempotent Operations: Terraform ensures that the desired infrastructure state is achieved, making it safe to apply configurations repeatedly without causing unintended changes.
+  4. Idempotent Operations: Terraform ensures that the desired infrastructure state is achieved, making it safe to apply configurations repeatedly without causing unintended changes.
-  -Extensibility: Users can extend Terraform's functionality through providers, modules, and custom scripts.
+  5. Extensibility: Users can extend Terraform's functionality through providers, modules, and custom scripts.

 ### Contributing